Visan1/portfolio/README.md

 - Reduced tasks length from 1.5 hours down to 20 minutes through data driven decision making & Excel analysis, an improvement in efficiency by over 75% and saving over $10,000 in weekly expenses
 - Advanced to Team Lead technician within one year, supervised over 6+ machine production lines daily and trained teams on new safety protocols and policies
 - Collected, cleaned, analyzed, and visualized data using Microsoft Excel and created reports for internal teams and to update specifications for products
-- Verified analytical results to approve production of $1 million per month in-process and finshed products including dressings, sauces, salt, sugar
+- Verified analytical results to approve production of $1 million per month in-process and finished products including dressings, sauces, salt, sugar
 - Worked with R&D and Sales department on new product formulations for companies such as Sysco, McDonalds, Subway, GFS